fathonix/heimdall-osx-arm64/README.md

 # Building

+> **Warning** These instuctions are partly obsolete for now.
+Stay tuned for the new ones.

 Make sure you already have Homebrew and Xcode Command-Line Tools installed to simplify the process of getting the dependencies and building.

 To install Xcode Command-Line Tools, run this command: